Does Medicare Cover the Cost of Hip Replacement Surgery?March 24, 2020

 Medicare Part B will help cover medical expenses such as doctor’s fees for the initial evaluation and post-op visits, surgery in an outpatient surgical facility, and outpatient physical therapy.

-You may be responsible for paying the Part B deductible, which is $185 in 2019, and 20 percent of the Medicare-approved costs.
+You may be responsible for paying the Part B deductible, which was $185 in 2019, and 20% of the Medicare-approved costs.
 Medicare Part B may also cover your post-operative durable medical equipment (DME) such as a cane or in-home grab bars.

 Medicare Part D Coverage

 Original Medicare does not cover post-op prescription drugs, but Medicare Part D includes prescription drug coverage.
 Your doctor may prescribe blood thinners to prevent clotting or painkillers to take during your recovery.